 "The American Association of Avian Pathologists is an organization that exerts leadership within the field on an international basis, even though our focus is here in the United States and the Americas," Dr. Witter said.

 He said the AAAP offers a journal, a long list of publications, and the meeting every year in conjunction with the AVMA convention.
 In the beginning, the meeting program included a dozen presentations.
 Now the program averages 200 presentations.
 The AAAP also hosted meetings of the World Veterinary Poultry Association in 1977 and 2003.

 Dr. Witter added that AAAP members originated the idea of a specialty board—the American College of Poultry Veterinarians—though the ACVP is independent.

 Dr. Charles Hofacre, AAAP secretary-treasurer, said his group has been successful in part because it includes researchers.
 He said the AAAP provides not so much continuing education as up-to-date research, which is necessary now that the poultry industry has consolidated into large farms.

 "You can't afford to make too many mistakes, and you can hardly afford to learn on the job," Dr. Hofacre said.
 "You really have to apply some of the new technology that's available."

 This year, the AAAP began publishing Avian Disease Digest.
 The publication translates the scientific findings from the journal Avian Diseases for farmers and laypeople who take care of poultry health.

 In the future, Dr. Hofacre said, the AAAP plans to provide more information about poultry issues to policymakers at the national and state levels.
 The organization also plans to communicate more with the public about issues such as avian influenza.
-See opposite page for the AAAP meeting report.
+See page for the AAAP meeting report.